-As a teenager I was locked against my will in a state-run mental institution that was so hellish that (for just one example) the drug-addicted “mental health technicians” left to run the place on weekend nights sold the patients to local deviants and violent perverts who would come in, fork over forty dollars cash, and then be left alone with their rented mental patient victims to do to them whatever they wanted.
+As a young adult I was locked against my will in a state-run mental institution.
+It was a place so hellish that (for just one example) the drug-addicted “mental health technicians” who were left alone to run the place on weekend nights rented the institution’s patients to local deviants and violent perverts who would come in, fork over forty dollars cash, and then be left alone with their mental patient of choice to victimize in whatever they wanted.

-I was tortured in that place.
-On several occasions (and, again, this is just one example) I was pumped full of Haldol, strapped face down by my hands and feet onto a metal bed frame in a freezing cold room, and left there for 24-hours.
+I was also tortured in that place.
+On several occasions (and, again, this is just one example) I was pumped full of Haldol, strapped face down by my hands and feet onto a metal bed frame in a freezing cold room lit by yellow, flickering, humming fluorescent lights, and left like that for over 24-hours.

-Strapped down like that, one of my main concerns was literally choking to death on the great volumes of my own drool caused the Haldol.
-While lying there, unable to move my hands or feet from the spread-eagle position I was locked in, I listened to the storms of screams and wails of the violated patients coming from the nearby shower room, where they have all those handy pipes and fixtures for chaining people to.
-Where there was all that running hot and cold water, and all those easily cleaned tiles.
+Strapped down tight and drugged as I was, one of my main concerns was literally choking to death on the great volumes of my own drool caused the Haldol.
+While lying there, spread-eagle and unable to move, I listened to the storms of screams and wails of the violated patients coming from the nearby shower room.

-Throughout one such night I listened for hours to a guy strapped down like I was in the room beside mine, as, screaming and crying, he chewed his way all the way through his grungy bed mattress, which, like mine, was encased in thick clear plastic.
+Throughout one such night I also listened, for hours and hours, to a guy strapped down like I was in the room beside mine, as, screaming and crying, he chewed all the way through his grungy bed mattress, which, like mine, was encased in clear, thick, dirty plastic.

 The reason I got strapped down most weekend nights was to prevent me from interfering with the night crew making their extra money by selling mental patients to sexual sadists.Ever tried to fight after you’ve been held down and jabbed in the thigh with a hypodermic filled with Haldol or Thorazine?

 Don’t.
 You can’t win a fight like that.